What types of polished concrete do you offer?

 If I’m building a new house and pouring a new slab, at what stage is it best to get the concrete polished?

-Will you do work rural & regional areas in Queensland?
+Will you do work in rural and regional areas in Queensland?

 Is polished concrete expensive?